 I’ve seen many leaders come up with amazing plans only to see them derailed by someone influential who had a different “preferred future”.

 A futures cone session works best as an immersive workshop where people can add stickers, post it notes or doodles to a collective visual.
-And then chat through the pros and cons.
-And ultimately come away with a plan for the future.
+Then chat through the pros and cons and ultimately come away with a plan for the future.

-You could say that imagining futures is the easy part.
-Because after this you have to communicate, communicate, communicate*
+You could say that imagining future(s) is the easy part.
+Because after this you have to communicate, communicate, communicate to bring it to life.

-After all, the future belongs to those who can communicate about it.
+The future belongs to those who can communicate about it.
+Good leaders don't wait to discover the future, they create it.